methodgames/methodgames.github.io/roleplay.md

 #### Non-Decaying Bases:
 - **You are responsible for securing your loot before logging off.**
     - **Twig blocks should not be destroyed.**
     - Twig is not considered a secure building material and therefore **loot stored behind twig** or **in unsecure areas of a base** will not be returned.
+    - Items stored in locked boxes within building privilege but are in unsecure areas of a base (including behind twig) will not be returned.
     - This rule is not meant to encourage stealing, but rather to encourage securing loot.

 - **<u>Secure Loot:</u>**